JSandusky/Urho3DProcGeom/README.md

   - Write list of `Geometry` to OBJ
     - Only change in `Drawable.h` / `Drawable.cpp`
   - `CalculateNormals` like the existing calculate tangents
+  - Geometry transform helpers
+    - Make vertices unique
+    - Convert between different vertex layouts
+    - basic transforms
+    - UV coordinate offsets/transforms
+- UDMF Loading
+  - **Requires MathGeoLib**: for Polygon
+  - Not the actual UDMF format (weird right)
+  - Primary purpose is a source for `guiding` or `reference` data to do other procedural things with
+  - A few transformations
+    - Align edges (move and rotate to line up)
+    - remove sectors
+    - center the map
+    - flip, translate, and rotate

 ## Example Output